Ableton/maxdevtools/maxdiff/README.md

 ## Prerequisites

-Requires a recent version of Python 3 to be installed, aliased as `python3`.
+Requires Python 3.10 or higher to be installed, and assumes it is aliased as `python3`.
 For example on Mac, [Homebrew](https://brew.sh/) should automatically set this up when installing with:

 ```bash
 brew install python